The $20 Billion Problem

 Outcome

 With clear success criteria defined upfront, the firm moved forward with confidence.
-The Business Value Mapping exercise achieved:
+The Business Value Mapping exercise delivered executive buy-in based on concrete ROI projections, realistic scope balancing automation and human oversight, clear success metrics, risk mitigation through phased rollout, and demand validation ensuring capacity would be utilized.

 The Business Value Mapping Process: What to Expect

-When you engage Strongly for Business Value Mapping, here's how we structure the exercise:
+When you engage Strongly for Business Value Mapping, here is how we structure the exercise:

 Before the session, we send a questionnaire to gather essential context: